-Now into its twelfth year, the annual Cancer Council NSW Seven Bridges Walk is a celebration of walking around Sydney Harbour in support of a cancer-free future.
+Now into its thirteenth year, the annual Cancer Council NSW Seven Bridges Walk is a celebration of walking around Sydney Harbour in support of a cancer-free future.

 It's a great day for the whole family or friends to step out and enjoy the harbourside and bushland surrounding Sydney Harbour.